alroman/dev-environment/git/README.md

     $ git branch -m old_branch new_branch

 ## Git commit messages

-Idea is to promote better communication between developers, seed up the reviewing process and get a good looking git log.
-Your git commit message should be easy to read and effectively commmunicate what your code changes do.
+A good way to format your git messages is to have a one liner that explains what your commit does, followed by a greater explanation that communicates in more details what your change fixes.
+Convey a justification for your solution.

 The format should be as follows:

     CCLE-1234 - one line description of what your commit does

-    a more detailed description of what your commit does.  some justification for your choice solution
+    a more detailed description of what your commit does.  with some justification for your choice solution

 Some good references for this: